paddygriffin/CountdownNumberGame/README.md

 doesnt matter which order.
 However to be a valid RPN equation you must for example have at least 2 numbers on the stack than the operator and the end of the stack has one number

+### Issues
+Crashed when too many numbers due to memeory.

 ### Algorithm
 I used remove-duplicates built in function to remove repeated statements in order to make the problem smaller.
 And then working on making it a valid RPN.